Gustav-01/Submission-1---Backendprogrammering/README.md

 - count books per author
 - get books by genre using a Named Query

-Run the "TestConnection" class to see the results.
+Run the "Main" class to see the results.

 By Gustav Olsson